rigetti/pyquil/docs/source/wavefunction_simulator.rst

 Multi-Qubit Basis Enumeration
 -----------------------------

-The Rigetti QVM enumerates bitstrings such that qubit `0` is the least significant bit (LSB) and therefore on the right end of a bitstring as shown in the table below which contains some examples.
+The WavefunctionSimulator enumerates bitstrings such that qubit ``0`` is the least significant bit (LSB) and therefore on the right end of a bitstring as shown in the table below which contains some examples.